EricR/to_gist/README.md

 # to_gist

-Automagically copies bash output to a new gist.
+Automagically pipe bash output to a new gist.

 Reads STDIN, creates a new gist, and copies the URL to your clipboard.
 This bash script runs in the context of your current shell and uses